theiagen/public_health_viral_genomics/docs/source/mercury_workflows.rst

 ==================================
-TheiaCoV Mercury Workflow Series
+Mercury Workflow Series
 ==================================

-The TheiaCoV Mercury workflow series was developed to allow users to efficiently and accurately prepare submission files for GISAID, SRA, and Genbank submissions as well as BioSample registration.
+The Mercury workflow series was developed to allow users to efficiently and accurately prepare submission files for GISAID, SRA, and Genbank submissions as well as BioSample registration.
 As of today (November 11th, 2021) these workflows are specific to SARS-CoV-2 amplicon read data from clinical samples, but work is underway to allow for the submission preparation of other viral pathogens of concern.

 These workflows were written to ingest and properly format all suggested metadata fields as per the Public Health Alliance for Genomic Epidemiology (PH4GE)'s SARS-CoV-2 Contextual Data Specifications_.